 Marge has also reported many entangled marine mammals to the Center over the years.
 "Bay Net volunteers have seen a lot of sea lions and harbor seals with all kinds of different entanglements," said Marge.
 "There has even been a report of a sea otter trying to eat a sea urchin that was wrapped in fishing line!"

 Various rescue attempts were made by the Center's Special Rescue Operations team, but Snouty proved to be too elusive for his own good.
-Finally on June 26, he was rescued from a buoy in Monterey Harbor.
+Finally, on June 26, he was rescued from a buoy in Monterey Harbor.
 The team approached the buoy cautiously in a boat, using a range finder to pinpoint the exact distance between them and Snouty.
 They then made use of an acoustic transmitter dart to give him a mild sedative to slow him down.
-Once sedated, Snouty was picked up with a net and brought back to a waiting truck on land.
+Once sedated, Snouty was picked up with a net and brought back to the shore where he was loaded onto a waiting truck.

 Watch the dramatic video of rescuers darting

 Snouty as he sits on a buoy in Monterey Harbor.

 After arriving at the Center's hospital in Sausalito, the delicate task of removing the entanglement from Snouty's face began.
 The debris hanging from his muzzle turned out to be what is known as a "crab snare," a small trap that is used in the fishing industry to hold bait for crabs.
 Monofilament fishing line was also wrapped tightly around Snouty's snout, along with plastic lines coming from the trap and several wires and hooks.
 The pain and stress of carrying around this combined accumulation of trash were a lot for a young sea lion to handle.